RSE-Sheffield/rsecon22-licensing/presentation.md

-# Licensing our code for better impact
+# Licensing code for better impact

 <style>
     .reveal h1 { font-size: 2em; }
     .reveal h2 { font-size: 1.5em; }
 </style>

-Host / Chair: Robert Turner
+Hosts: Kate O'Neill, Robert (Bob) Turner

 September, 2022

 # Thanks!

-Thanks for coming, thanks to the conference organisers, thanks to those who have advised me and, in advance, to the panel!
+Thanks for coming, thanks to the conference organisers, thanks to those who have advised!

 # Not Legal Advice

 I'm not a legal professional and I can't advise on the law.

-# Panel Introductions

 # Copyright